do-diegoortiz/next-talk/Workshop/README.md

 <span id="#initial_setup" >
 1. Initial Setup: <a name="initial_setup"></a>

-  To create a next project, we only need to create a folder and init a npm project:
+  To create a next project, we only need to create a folder and init a yarn project:

         mkdir Workshop
         cd Workshop
-        npm init
+        yarn init

   Install NextJS packages and dependencies:

-        npm install --save next react react-dom
+        yarn add next react react-dom

   Add the following scripts in your package.json: